Limine-Bootloader/limine-protocol/PROTOCOL.md

 If booted by EFI/UEFI, boot services are exited.

-`rsp` is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).
+`rsp` is set to point to a stack, in bootloader-reclaimable memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the [Stack Size feature](#stack-size-feature).
 An invalid return address of 0 is pushed to the stack before jumping to the executable.

 All other general purpose registers are set to 0.